DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * project_defs.tcl  edit and check parameters project, requires_sdram, optimizeforspeed

-  * optimizeforspeed 1 takes long time to generate output bitstream because it uses OPTIMIZATION_MODE "AGGRESSIVE PERFORMANCE".
+  * optimizeforspeed 1 Remove this line to avoid  OPTIMIZATION_MODE "AGGRESSIVE PERFORMANCE" which takes long time to generate output bitstream.

-* firmware/overrides.c : Create a folder named "firmware"
+* firmware: Create a folder named "firmware"

-  * Copy here the file /DeMiSTify/templates/config.h here and change definitions according to the core
+  * Copy here the file /DeMiSTify/templates/config.h and change definitions accordingly
     * set to #undef if your core does not use those options
   * Create inside a file named "overrides.c".
 Edit file and add the following if the core needs to boot a ROM during bootup: